andrenerd/django-multifactor-authentication/README.md

 This behavior is not managed by settings for now (check for further updates).

-#### Devices verification
+#### Services verification

-By default all devices are set as "confirmed" on creation.
+By default all services are set as "confirmed" on creation.
 To change this behavior extra settings should be added, for example:
 ```
-MULTAUTH_DEVICE_EMAIL_CONFIRMED = False
+MULTAUTH_SERVICE_EMAIL_CONFIRMED = False
-MULTAUTH_DEVICE_PHONE_CONFIRMED = False
+MULTAUTH_SERVICE_PHONE_CONFIRMED = False
 ...
 ```

-Non-comfirmed devices will automatically be called for verification (token/key to be sent) on creation or idenfier updates.
+Non-comfirmed services will automatically be called for verification (token/key to be sent) on creation or idenfier updates.
 To invoke verification manually, call api endpoints:
 - `multauth:signup-verification`

 or model methods:
-- `user.verify` for all non-confirmed devices
+- `user.verify` for all non-confirmed services
 - `user.verify_email` for email
 - `user.verify_phone` for phone
 - ...